RajeevanVJ96/SoloProject/README.md

 ## Deployment
 ![CI](/Documentation/CI.png)

 The building and deployment process was automated using Jenkins which is set up to run on Google Cloud Platform virtual machine.
-Jenkins is scripted to clone down the source git repo every minute while operational and copy the project into external directory to then be hosted by an Apache2 web server also running on the same instance.
+Jenkins is scripted to clone down the developer branch of the source git repo every minute while operational and copy the project into external directory to then be hosted by an Apache2 web server also running on the same instance as shown by [here](Documentation/jenkins%20build%201.PNG) and [here](Documentation/scriptj.PNG).
 The API to communicate data between the web pages and the database is controlled by a Spring boot application ran by Maven.
 This is run on a separate instance to allow for easy upgrades and loose coupling.
 <a name="tech"></a>
 ### Technologies Used